dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 Note that a nullable bound does not prevent users from instantiating the class with non-nullable types.
 A nullable bound means that the type argument *can* be nullable, not that it *must*.
-(In fact, the default bound on type parameters if you don't write an `extends` clause is the nullable type `Object?`.)
+(In fact, the default bound on type parameters if you don't write an `extends` clause is the nullable bound `Object?`.)
 There is no way to *require* a nullable type argument.
 If you want uses of the type parameter to reliably be nullable, you can use `T?` inside the body of the class.